btielen/dcc-wasm/README.md

 ### Javascript

 Follow these steps from the root dir to run the javascript tests
-- `wasm-pack build --target nodejs` to build
+- `wasm-pack build --target nodejs --outdir package/node` to build
-- change directory to tests `cd tests`
+- change directory to package `cd package`
 - `npm install`
 - `npm run test` to run the tests